Demand for Agricultural Information among

 |Both market and consumption||91||83||88|

-Note: * = Only 2 women were in this category.
+Note: * Data not meaningful; only 2 women were in this category.

 Kinds of Information Sought